bcit-ltc/infrastructure-documentation/docs/services-systems.md

 # Systems and Services

-The LTC operates systems and services based on virtual machines provisioned by ITS.
-This provides flexibility to research and develop educational solutions that are not typically bound by "enterprise" or "corporate" operational policies.
-With this flexibility comes responsibility, so we are careful about how we "operationalize" a system or service.
-Regardless of the application's audience or purpose, we adhere to and promote the guidelines outlined in [Policy 3501: Acceptable Use of Information Technology](https://www.bcit.ca/files/pdf/policies/3501.pdf).
+We manage our own systems and services to facilitate the research and development of educational solutions.
+We are careful about how we "operationalize" a system or service.
+Regardless of an application's audience or purpose, we adhere to the guidelines outlined in [Policy 3501: Acceptable Use of Information Technology](https://www.bcit.ca/files/pdf/policies/3501.pdf).

 !!! warning "Access Requirements"